-David is educated to Masters level; he completed his MBA with The Open University, with emphasis on marketing, communications, finance and HR management.
+David is educated to Masters level; he completed his MBA with emphasis on marketing, communications, finance and HR management.

-In addition to his extensive, relevant working experience (opens Linked-In profile on a new page) David is also well travelled.
-He is married with two daughters and one granddaughter.
-This experience of life brings a pragmatic and practical approach to everything he does, and an important understanding of the need to balance family life, personal ambitions, financial imperatives and work.
+In addition to his extensive and relevant working experience and study, David is also well-travelled and is married with two daughters and one granddaughter.
+This life experience brings a pragmatic and practical approach to everything he does, and an important understanding of the need to balance family life, personal ambitions, financial imperatives and work.